Do I Have To Give The Police Permission to Search My Car?

 A time-honored exception to the warrant requirement is when someone, with authority, gives permission to law enforcement to search their vehicle.

-Of course, consent may be given to search other areas; one’s person, one’s home, or one's business.
+Of course, consent may be given to search other areas; one’s person, one’s home, or one’s business.
 In order for valid consent to be given, all of the surrounding circumstances must indicate the person giving consent did so voluntarily, and free of any intimidation or coercion.
 The individual giving consent to the search many also limit the permission, and law enforcement is bound by any limitation.
 The search must end if the consenter revokes his or her permission.
 The government must prove to the court any consent was voluntary.
+As Attorney Eric T. Kirk will tell you.

 You do not have to allow law enforcement officers to search your vehicle.